 USE RESTRICTIONS

 6. ….
-The parking facilities shall be used in accordance with such Rules and Regulations pertaining thereto as shall be adopted from time to time by Declarant Declarant.
+The parking facilities shall be used in accordance with such Rules and Regulations pertaining thereto as shall be adopted from time to time by Declarant Board and as supplemented by the Managing Agent.

-9. …Normal housekeeping service is provided for each Unit prior to check-in….
+9. …Normal housekeeping service is provided for each Vacation Unit prior to check-in….

-10. An Owner may rent or allow others to use his Unit and may invite guests to share occupancy of his Unit provided that the following legal occupancy limits are not exceeded:
+10. An Owner may rent or allow others to use his Vacation Unit and Residential Unit and may invite guests to share occupancy of his Vacation Unit and Residential Unit provided that the following legal occupancy limits are not exceeded:

 Four-Bedroom 16 Occupants